simp/pupmod-simp-rsyslog/README.md

 This does **not** hold for a call to ``rsyslog::rule`` since that is the generic processor for all rules.

-See the documentation in the module [Docs Folder](doc/index.html) for details.

 ```puppet
 class my_rsyslog_client {
   class {'rsyslog':